AdobeDocs/experience-platform.en/help/dashboards/data-distiller/customizable-insights/filters/date-filter.md

 >[!TIP]
 >
->You are reccommended to add `$START_DATE` and `$END_DATE` parameters to your SQL statement in each of the charts that you want to enable date filters.
+>You are reccommended to add `$START_DATE` and `$END_DATE` parameters to your SQL statement in each of the charts that you want to enable date filters for.

 >[!NOTE]
 >